Genealogy Images of History

 DAWSON, Bear - 1840-41 - Era.
 Site Western Territories.
 Member who left the Bidwell party to go to Oregon as named in THE FIRST EMIGRANT TRAIN TO CALIFORNIA, the story of hardship, terror, malnutrition on the road to the new west as endured by pioneers who made the first wagon train westward as saved from this old complete and selfdom found western magazine.

 DAWSON, C. H. * - 1860 - 1900.
 Location, United States.
-Pictured in story entitled "SPECIAL AGENTS" by George E. Virgines of those railway special agents that followed the lonesome whistle of a train to stop robbers of the old west.
+Pictured in story entitled "SPECIAL AGENTS" by George E. Virgines of those railway special agents that followed the lonsesome whistle of a train to stop robbers of the old west.
 Index as saved from this old and complete western magazine.

 DAWSON, "Cheyenne" .
 1840 era.
 Site: Western Pioneer.
 Named in story entitled "ONE HUNDRED SEVENTY DAYS ON THE ROAD" by Marie Schlotfeldt of the journey of the Western Emigration Society and the dangers and privations the pioneers met on the trail as found in this old and complete western magazine.

-DAWSON, Clyde J. * Sergeant (St. Joseph, Montana –WW 1 Honor Roll – Killed in Action).
+DAWSON, Clyde J. * Sergeant (St. Joseph, Montana –WW 1 Honor Roll – Killed in Action)

 DAWSON, "Doc" - 1860 - 1900.
 Location, United States.
-Named in story entitled "SPECIAL AGENTS" by George E. Virgines of those railway special agents that followed the lonesome whistle of a train to stop robbers of the old west.
+Named in story entitled "SPECIAL AGENTS" by George E. Virgines of those railway special agents that followed the lonsesome whistle of a train to stop robbers of the old west.
 Index as saved from this old and complete western magazine.

 DAWSON, Doris * - 1928 - Pictured on cover is Miss Doris Dawson entitled ST. VALENTINE'S MESSENGER who plays in First National Pictures and brings greeting from the Patron Saint of Lovers.

-DAWSON, Edward, Sir * - 1921 - Famous Novelist photographed and pictured at the wedding of his daughter, Miss Margot Glyn to Sir Edward Dawson at St. Margaret's Church, Westminster, London as saved from this old American Pictorial Magazine.
+DAWSON, Edward, Sir * - 1921 - Famous Novelist photographed and pictured at the wedding of his daughter, Miss Margot Glyn to Sir Edward Dawson at St. Margaret's Church, Westminster, London as saved from this old American Pictorial Magazine

 DAWSON, Gertrude * - 1924 - Native of Syracuse, New York voted the prettiest girl at the College of St. Elizabeth, Convent Station, New Jersey where she is attending as a junior as saved from this old American pictorial magazine.

 DAWSON, James - 1929 - New York Times Writer Named in Life Story of Tex Rickard entitled "Yes, Tex Gave Them a Great Show To The End" as saved from this old American News magazine.
-Great Pictures from the past.
+Great Pictures from the past

 DAWSON, John mentioned in "Oliver Loving's Last Stand" by Joe Koller.
 History of Cowboy Hall of Famer Oliver Loving with pictures.
 Loving was pioneer trail hand, circa late 1800's as published in old western magazine.